aws-cloudformation/community-registry-extensions/README.md

 ## How to use these extensions

-(Note that we are not yet actually publishing the extensions, pending approval of our release process)

 Log in to your AWS account and go to the CloudFormation console.
 Under Registry in the menu, select Public extensions.
 Search under Third Party publishers for the `AwsCommunity::` namespace.
 These extensions can be used from any template